mrinal1702/Protein-bar-cut-classifier/README.md

 ### Interactive Chart — Calories vs Protein Density

 Here, I started with only factoring calories in the bar and protein density.
 I plot all the 309 bars on this interactive chart, to divide them into the 4 quadrants you see below.
+You can click on the link and hover over the data points to get the names of the bars.

 [▶️ **Open the interactive Plotly chart**](https://mrinal1702.github.io/Protein-bar-cut-classifier/irish_protein_bars_scatter.html)